MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/snap-in-object-macros.md

 ### <a name="parameters"></a>Parametri

 *_class*<br/>
-in Specifica la classe di oggetti snap-in.
+in Specifica la classe di oggetti Snap-In.

 ### <a name="example"></a>Esempio